Guy-L/seg3103_playground/lab05/README.md

 ![Compile test, grades](assets/grades_run.png)

 I had a lot of difficulties figuring out how to do this next part as the slides gave no precise indications; I had to ask for help.
-One of the libraries necessary to run these tests from the command line, Objenesis, was never mentioned for instance (though it was included).
+For example, one of the libraries necessary to run these tests from the command line, Objenesis, was never mentioned (though it was included).
 For `twitter`:

 ``` bash